introprogramming/exercises/2d_plot/2d_plot.md

 Plots a function in 2d.
 Can customize colors, tick marks on axes, range etc (in code).
 Tick marks are overkill but works.
 Currently only plots a single function, can be updated to plot many.
 Reading and parsing mathematical expressions are considered out of scope.

 Good exercise for converting between a model coordinate system (real numbers) and a graphical coordinate system (pixels).

+Btw, tick marks also support non-integer values (such as 2.5).